bokuweb/re-resizable/README.md

 #### `maxHeight?: number`;

-The `maxheight` property is used to set the maximum height of a resizable component.
+The `maxHeight` property is used to set the maximum height of a resizable component.

 #### `grid?: Array<number>;`